chaincraft-labs/bridge/hardhat/README.md

 depositFees(bytes32 operationHash, uint256 chainIdFrom, uint256 chainIdTo)
 ```

-Where `operationHash` is the hash of the params given to `createBridgeOperation` less the signature.
+Where `operationHash` is the hash of the params given to `createBridgeOperation` (without the signature).

 The value sent with the tx should be equal to the needed fees.